 - Soil must be well drained and able to keep consistent moisture.

-- Then, water at a rate of 5 gallons per sq yard.
-Mulch helps reduce evaporation
+- In dry conditions, be sure to keep corn well watered due to its shallow roots.
+Water at a rate of 5 gallons per sq yard.
+Mulch helps reduce evaporation.

 - Harvest when tassels begin to turn brown and cobs start to swell.
 Kernels should be full and milky.